patronasxdxd/CTFS/docs/TransitSwap.md

 The attacker exploits a contract vulnerability by using dynamic `call`'s to other contracts.
 The protocol did not implement a verification mechanism to confirm whether the user initiating the token transfer is the same individual who granted the allowance.

-The victims that were chosen had approved all Wrapped BNB to contract Claimtokens the attacker could look at past transactions to see wich other user accounts had approved this allowance and a large amount of funds.

 In Ethereum, using the call function allows you to send a message to another contract.
 This message can include data that specifies which function of the target contract you want to call and with what arguments.

+The victims that were chosen had approved all Wrapped BNB to contract Claimtokens, the attacker could look at past transactions to see which other user accounts had approved this allowance.

 in our case `0x006de4df00....`  will call the `transferFrom` with the given parameters such as victim address, destination wallet, and amount.